If you're experiencing symptoms of anxiety over a long period of time, you may have an anxiety disorder.

 There are several other types of anxiety disorder, including:

-- panic disorder – a condition where you have recurring, regular panic attacks; for more information, see What is a panic attack?
+- panic disorder – a condition where you have recurring, regular panic attacks; for more information, see anxiety, fear and panic

 - phobias – an extreme or irrational fear of something, like an animal or a place

-- agoraphobia – several phobias related to situations such as leaving home, being in crowds or travelling alone
+- agoraphobia – a fear related to situations such as leaving home, being in crowds or travelling alone

 - obsessive compulsive disorder – a condition that usually involves unwanted thoughts or urges, and repetitive behaviours